RetroDECK/ES-DE/ANDROID.md

 ### MAME4droid 2024 and MAME4droid

 These emulators can be installed from the Play store.
 It's strongly recommended to go for the _MAME4droid 2024_ version as this is updated with a recent MAME release while the older _MAME4droid_ is using an ancient MAME release.

+Note that for MAME4droid 2024 there's an exception when it comes to setting up the ROM path.
+Instead of selecting each separate system directory (as is done on most other standalone emulators) you must select the root of the ROMs directory tree.
+To change the ROM path open _Settings_ in MAME4droid 2024, then select _General_ and then _Change ROMs path_.
+After restarting the emulator choose _External storage_ and then the ROMs directory which contains all your ES-DE system directories.
+If you instead choose a specific system directory like ROMs/arcade or ROMs/neogeo then only that specific system will work when launching games from ES-DE.

 https://play.google.com/store/apps/details?id=com.seleuco.mame4d2024 \
 https://play.google.com/store/apps/details?id=com.seleuco.mame4droid